felipesere/sane-flags/readme.md

 ## Feature flags and tests

 While developing a new feature that is hidden behind a flag, it makes sense to temporarliy switch it on for specific unit tests.
-`flag-pole` provides to helper functions that take a closure  in which a certain flag can be enabled.
+`white-flag` provides to helper functions that take a closure  in which a certain flag can be enabled.
-Once the closure is complete, `flag-pole` will disable the feature again to ensure there is no test pollution.
+Once the closure is complete, `white-flag` will disable the feature again to ensure there is no test pollution.

 Here are examples directly from the test suite: